openbmc/phosphor-health-monitor/bmc_health_config_json.md

 - `Storage_RW`
   - This indicates the amount of available storage space
 - `Storage_`\<xxx>
-  - This indicates the amount of availble space for type depicted by `<xxx>` for the location backed by path parameter.
+  - This indicates the amount of available space for type depicted by `<xxx>` for the location backed by path parameter.

 The metric types may have the following attributes: